 SAFE Project maintains a discretionary contribution retirement plan for the benefit of its eligible employees, which qualifies under the Internal Revenue Code Section 401(k).
-There were no employer contributions during the years ended December 31, 2021 or 2020.
+There were no employer contributions during the years ended December 31, 2022 and 2021.

 NOTE 6 - COMMITMENTS